What is a Debt Management Plan?

 Debt Management is a simple process which you can use to reduce and clear all your outstanding debts without the need to obtain any further credit than what you already have.
 If you choose to use a debt management company to assist you in this process, it will deal directly with your creditors and it will negotiate with your creditors on your behalf.
 It will seek the agreement of your creditors to drop all charges on your loan accounts and to freeze all interest.
 There are a number of benefits for you the debtor and for your creditors arising from your entering into and adhering to the terms of a debt management plan, commonly abbreviated to a DMP.
 Continue reading

 Debt Management Plans (DMPs) are much in news reports currently.
 A few unfavourable issues with the sector made the biggest headlines.
 Like any enterprise a handful of bad apples can give the barrel a bad name.
 In Britain the Office of Fair Trading (OFT) has recently taken actions to handle the bad apples.
-Essentially the most significant offences it has identified took place in the areas of marketing and charging behavior.
+Essentially the most significant offences it has identified took place in the areas of marketing and charging behaviour.
 In September 2010 it issued a warning to 129 debt management companies and followed that up with high profile enforcement actions against the worst offenders.
 The OFT plans to publish revised debt management direction in June 2011.
 It is not evident now whether or not the government plans to introduce any laws to control DMPs.
 Still the Ministry of Justice has circulated a consultation document relating to the way forward for DMPs.
 Three options for regulation are being offered.
 They are to marginally enhance regulation by the OFT, to introduce industry self regulation with voluntary codes of practice and/or to create a fresh solution i.e. a statutory DMP.
 Since the DMP is the predominant personal insolvency solution in the UK at the present time, it is perplexing that the government seems to shrink from the obligation of legislating in this area.
 So what is the current condition of national debt management advice and how can it give relief to debtors?
 Continue reading